-illegal migration bill – 7 reasons to reject the bill
+illegal migration act – 7 reasons to reject the act

-The Illegal Migration Bill will ban support for victims of human trafficking and other forms of modern slavery.
-Migration is not illegal and vulnerable people are at the heart of this issue.
-Find out why the Bill will cause more suffering – and what you can do about it.
+The Illegal Migration Act bans support for some victims of human trafficking and other forms of modern slavery.
+Find out why the Act will cause more suffering.

 refugees arriving to the UK via small boats

-Unseen wants to see an end to vulnerable people risking their lives making dangerous journeys across the English Channel, but the Illegal Migration Bill is not the way to do it.
+Unseen wants to see an end to vulnerable people risking their lives making dangerous journeys across the English Channel, but the Illegal Migration Act is not the way to do it.

-If this becomes law, it will ban support for victims of modern slavery and cause more suffering.
+This law bans support for some victims of modern slavery and will only cause more suffering.

-Unseen believes the Illegal Migration Bill is inhumane and does not recognise people’s human rights.
-We think the Bill should be scrapped in its entirety.
+Unseen believes the Illegal Migration Act is inhumane and does not recognise people’s human rights.
+We think it should be scrapped in its entirety.

-Here are 7 reasons why Unseen rejects the Illegal Migration Bill.
+Here are 7 reasons why Unseen rejects the Illegal Migration Act.

-1) The new Bill, if it becomes law, bans support for victims of modern slavery
+1) The Act bans support for some victims of modern slavery

-Under the new rules, genuine victims of human trafficking arriving in small boats, or by any other “irregular” means, will not be allowed to enter the National Referral Mechanism (NRM), which is the Government’s system to identify, support and protect victims of human trafficking and modern slavery.
+Under the new rules, genuine victims of human trafficking arriving in small boats, or by any other “irregular” means, are not allowed to enter the National Referral Mechanism (NRM), which is the Government’s system to identify, support and protect victims of human trafficking and modern slavery.

-2) This new law could trap countless victims of modern slavery and human trafficking in indefinite exploitation
+2) The Illegal Migration Act could trap countless victims of modern slavery and human trafficking in indefinite exploitation

-Victims worried about their asylum status will be forced underground, where they could continue to be exploited.
+Victims worried about their asylum status could be forced underground, where they could continue to be exploited.

 Traffickers will have more leverage over their victims as they can threaten to report them to the authorities, where they will be deported.

-3) The new law, if passed, treats victims of human trafficking and modern slavery as criminals
+3) The Act treats victims of human trafficking and modern slavery as criminals

 Modern slavery is a crime; being a victim of modern slavery is not.